Please select a partnership to see additional information:

 In working with young people, it must always be made clear to them that absolute confidentiality cannot be guaranteed, and that there will be some circumstances where the needs of the young person can only be safeguarded by sharing information with others.

 In some cases urgent action must be taken to safeguard the welfare of a young person.
 However, in most circumstances there will need to be a process of information sharing and discussion in order to formulate an appropriate plan.
 There should be time for reasoned consideration to define the best way forward.
-Anyone concerned about the sexual activity of a young person must initially discuss this with the Designated Senior Person for Child Protection in their agency.
+Anyone concerned about the sexual activity of a young person must initially discuss this with the Designated Senior Person for Safeguarding Children in their agency.
 There may then be a need for further consultation with other agencies, including children’s social care for the relevant area.
 All discussions should be recorded, giving reasons for action taken and who was spoken to.

 Where there are concerns that a young person may be at risk of sexual exploitation, a referral must be made to children’s social care in accordance with the local CE procedures.
 Where the situation is an emergency, the local police must be contacted immediately.